Tanguy-Boisset/LFI-to-RCE-filters/README.md

   -h, --help            show this help message and exit -c COOKIE, --cookie COOKIE
-                        cookie for the GET request
-  -x CMD, --cmd CMD     execute a single command then stop program -f FILE, --file FILE  remote file to use : this should point to a valid file on the victim's server.
+                        cookie for the GET request --phpinfo             fetch phpinfo from the server and store it in phpinfo.html -x CMD, --cmd CMD     execute a single command then stop program -f FILE, --file FILE  remote file to use : this should point to a valid file on the victim's server.
 Default : /etc/passwd -d, --debug           troubleshooting